The State of Online Harassment on Social Media

 How can you protect yourself from social media harassment?

-In certain states in the U.S., you can petition for an injunction against harassment.
-If someone continues to harass you on a public website or social media, this is a crime.
-If the harassment continues, it is important to screenshot continued evidence of this on any and all public forums, including but not limited to social media sites, websites, blogs and internet forums and discussion boards.
 If someone continues to do this, they are in violation of harassment laws, regardless of whether or not your name is used.
 An injunction against harassment means stopping any and all harassment: full stop.
 The common misconception is that if someone’s name is not used, it is not harassment.
 This couldn’t be further from the truth, particularly if you have previously used someone’s full name, and a regular person can identify who you are discussing, which could lead to reputational harm.
 There is no better case of this than the Depp Vs. Heard defamation case.

 If you continue to harass someone on a public platform, they have a legal right to collect any and all evidence of that.
 Document the public harassment.
 If someone does this on a public forum (website or social media platform) and all of the harassing content is about you, you have a legal right to document this.